BOARD OF DIRECTORS

 CINDY DUNN, BOARD MEMBER GLOUCESTER, MA

-Cindy moved to Gloucester 20 years ago after graduating from Vermont Law School and immediately fell in love with the city.
+Cindy moved to Gloucester more than 25 years ago after graduating from Vermont Law School and immediately fell in love with the city.
 She has served as Assistant General Counsel to the City of Gloucester and is currently the Director of the Danvers, Middleton and Rowley Housing Authorities.
 Cindy has been a member of the Board of Directors of Cape Ann Animal Aid since 2002 and is a past President and Vice President.
-Cindy was the co-chair of Capital Campaign to raise funds and build the new shelter at 4 Paws Lane, and she currently sits on the Personnel, Governance, Community Outreach and Development Committees.
-Cindy enjoys walking the beaches and wooded trails with her spouse Sandy and their 2 rescue dogs; Thurston and Rosey, and their new grand dog, Millie.
-She is equally in love with her 2 rescue cats, Panda and Adrian.
-Cindy is currently a member of the Gloucester Dogtown Advisory Committee and has served on two ad hoc committees that worked to increase the number of off-leash areas in Gloucester for dogs.
+She enjoys gardening, boating and walking the beaches and wooded trails with her spouse Sandy and their 2 rescue dogs; Lil Bit and Rosey, and their grand dogs, Millie and Milo.
+She is equally in love with her cat Bugsy.
+Cindy has served on two ad hoc committees that worked to increase the number of off-leash areas in Gloucester for dogs.

 |